iwang/iwang.github.io/_posts/2015-03-27-allow-one-user-to-access-multiple-users-calendar-in-exchange-server-using-power-shell.markdown

 2. IVS scheduler needs to send permission request by clicking "share calendar" in outlook.

-3. <a name="num3">Exchange Admin can set permission via power shell.
-A batch update is possible.</a>
+3. <p name="num3">Exchange Admin can set permission via power shell.
+A batch update is possible.</p>

  [\#3](#num3) is preferable.
 IT can run a script to get things done instead bothering end users to change this manually.
 Below is the details.